 The result of a combine operation on one or more queries will be only one query.
 You can find Append or Merge in the Combine Queries section of the Query Editor in Power BI or in Excel.

 Append means results of two (or more) queries (which are tables themselves) will be combined into one query in this way:

 - Rows will be appended after each other. (for example appending a query with 50 rows with another query with 100 rows, will return a result set of 150 rows)

-- Columns will be same number of columns for each query*. (for example col1, col2,…, col10 in first query, after appending with same columns in the second query will result into one query with single set of col1,col2, …, col10)
+- Columns will be the same number of columns for each query*. (for example, col1, col2,…, col10 in the first query, after appending with same columns in the second query will result into one query with a single set of col1,col2, …, col10)

 Consider two sample data sets; one for students of each course, Students of course 1:

 To append these queries, Click on one of them and select Append Queries from the Combine section of Home tab in Query Editor

 If you want to keep the existing query result as it is and create a new query with the appended result choose Append Queries as New, otherwise just select Append Queries.
 In this example, I’ll do Append Queries as New, because I want to keep existing queries intact.

 You can also choose to append Three or more tables and add tables to the list as you wish.
 For this example I have only two tables, so I’ll continue with the above configuration.
 Append Queries simply append rows after each other, and because column names are exactly similar in both queries, the result set will have same columns.